The Insiders

 As a first-gen in medicine, she is passionate about mentorship and education and attributes her own success to the mentors she has had in her educational career.
 Especially given the shift to virtual interviews, she would love to use her personal experience to help others navigate and excel in their admissions journeys.
 Outside of medicine, Lucia is an avid outdoor enthusiast, partaking in everything from surfing and beach volleyball to backpacking across international treks, including Nepal, Switzerland, and Peru.

 After receiving an undergraduate education in Spanish Literature and Art History at Pomona College, Patrick moved to Madrid on a Fulbright teaching and research scholarship.
 The following year, he worked as a Fulbright Fellow for UNESCO’s Culture Sector in Paris.
-He then moved to New York City, where he spent the next three years working in the art departments of various film and television productions.
+He then moved to New York City, where he spent the next three years working in the art departments of various film and television productions and teaching high school math and standardized test prep.
 When he returned to California, he began the pursuit of a career in medicine.
-Patrick is enrolled in the University of California San Diego’s Program in Medical Education — Health Equity (PRIME—HEq), where he is pursuing both his M.D. and Master’s in Education.
+Patrick completed his M.D. at the University of California San Diego and, through their Program in Medical Education for Health Equity (PRIME—HEq), he also completed a Master’s in Medical Education.

-For the past twelve years, Patrick has been an educator and peer mentor.
+Since 2008, Patrick has been an educator and peer mentor.
 In college and in New York, he worked for tutoring agencies that afforded him the opportunities to work with students on preparing for the SAT, ACT, and GRE, and to coach an after-school debate program for inner-city youth.
 Patrick has a deep passion for helping underrepresented and disadvantaged students.
-More recently, he has excelled as an MCAT tutor, with his students receiving some of the largest score improvements.
+To help advocate equitable admissions practices in medical education, Patrick currently serves as a member of the Recruitment and Admissions Committee at UCSD School of Medicine.
+With Med School Insiders, he has excelled as an MCAT tutor, with his students receiving some of the largest score improvements.

 Victoria Lorah, D.O.